aelitneg/network-audio-devices/README.md

 ### DesktopClient

 Receive audio in real time over a network connection.
 Using an InterprocessConnection to a DesktopServer instance, receives audio data as a MemoryBlock.
 The data from the MemoryBlock is copied into an AudioBuffer provided by the OS for playback by the system audio hardware.

+### MobileClient

+iOS implementation of the desktop client.
+Receive audio in real time from a DesktopServer or Plugin instance via an InterprocessConnection.
+MemoryBlocks are copied into an AudioBuffer provided by the OS for playback by the device's audio hardware.

+### Plugin

+VST / AudioUnits(AU) plugin implementation of the DesktopServer application.
+An InterprocessConnection server is started when an instance of the plugin is created in a suitable host application (JUCE's AudioPluginHost).
+When a client connects, the processBlock sends a copy of the input AudioBuffer to the InterprocessConnection, which converts it to a MemoryBlock to be seent to the connected client.